Yuvasree9/Logistic-Regression-with-TensorFlow/README.md

 <br><br>
 That's it!!
 <br>This is how logistic regression can be used for binary classification with TensorFlow.<br>Thanks for being with me till the end!!<br> Will meet you soon
             <br>P.S.: I am open to know my mistakes to grow better, Please do tell your opinion.
-Thanks in advance<br><br>To the dreams!!<br>Cheers!!!
+Thanks in advance<br>To the dreams!!<br>Cheers!!!